TL;DR

 This is a warning for the "AI builds everything" vision.
 AI can write functional code quickly, but it doesn't automatically write secure code.
 The Moltbook breach happened because basic security configuration was missed.

 For businesses considering AI-assisted development: AI accelerates coding, but security review remains a human responsibility.
 Human review still matters.
 The basics still matter.
+If you are building with AI tools and hitting limits, we cover the common walls vibe-coded projects hit and the performance problems AI-generated React code creates.

 Security Is Now a Differentiator